 Commonly the tank will come included, but if it didn’t, a tank would cost approximately £10.
 And you may need 2 per year say, so £20 total.

 These are the heating element of the vape and heats up the e liquid to deliver the kick of nicotine to be absorbed into the body and create vapour.
 These on average need to be changed once per week, with a pack of 4 coils costing around £10 and lasting for the month.

 A bottle of e liquid from ourselves at www.vape69.com costs 69p per bottle.
-This is for either freebase nicotine e liquid, or nicotine salts and come in varying nicotine levels.
+This is for either freebase nicotine vape juice or Nic Salts and come in varying nicotine levels.
 The bottle is 10ml in size and will fill your tank up 5 times before the bottle is empty.
 One bottle should last around 2-3 days depending on how often you vape.
 Let’s say for arguments sake, you go through two bottles a week, that’s still only £1.38 per week on e-liquid.

 £20 (E Cigarette) + £20 (2x Tanks) + £120 (1 pack of coils per month £10×12) + £71.76 (2 bottles of vape liquid per week x 52 weeks in the year) = £231.76!